filecoin-project/filplus-registry/README.md

 ## Contribution

 As an open-source project, we welcome and encourage the community to contribute to the Filplus SSA Bot.
-Your insights and improvements are valuable to us.
-Here's how you can contribute:
+Your insights and improvements are valuable to us.Here's how you can contribute:

 - **Fork the Repository**: Start by forking the repository to your GitHub account.
 - **Clone the Forked Repository**: Clone it to your local machine for development purposes.